 Description of Service

-Capabilities currently provides Project SEARCH services at the following host businesses:
+Capabilities currently provides Project SEARCH services in the following areas:

 Athens: OhioHealth O’Bleness Hospital since 2018